 Google is offering only one Project Fi plan, which includes unlimited domestic talk and text, unlimited international texting, Wi-Fi hotspot, the ability to share calls and texts across devices, and free data-only SIM card.
-Should you ever need more data than what’s included in the basic data allotment, Google will charge you $10 per every extra GB.
+Should you ever need more data than what’s included in the primary data allotment, Google will charge you per every extra GB.
 If you consume less data than you have available, Google will compensate you for unused data.
-Simply put, you only pay for what you really need.
+Simply put, you only pay for what you need.

 Project Fi Smartphone Support